Page not found

 Essential medicines are those that satisfy the priority health care needs of the population.
 Essential medicines are selected with due regard to disease prevalence and public health relevance, evidence of clinical efficacy and safety, and comparative costs and cost-effectiveness.
 Essential medicines are intended to be available within the context of functioning health systems at all times in adequate amounts, in the appropriate dosage forms, with assured quality, and at a price the individual and the community can afford.
 WHO definition

-Key policy issues in the Selection of Essential Medicines
+policy issues in the selection of essential medicines

 Source: The Selection of Essential Medicines, WHO, 2002

-As an interim Principal Recipient (PR) of Global Fund grants, UNDP supports Ministries of Health in the selection of quality-assured medicines, recommended in the current national guidelines, in the WHO Standard Treatment Guidelines and/or the WHO Essential Medicines.
+As an interim Principal Recipient (PR) of Global Fund grants, UNDP supports ministries of health in the selection of quality-assured medicines, recommended in the current national guidelines, in the WHO Standard Treatment Guidelines and/or the WHO Essential Medicines List.

-Similarly, for the selection of health products such as diagnostics, bed nets, insecticides, condoms, the selection is based on the WHO recommendations for use and for quality assurance standards.
-UNDP also supports, together with other partners, the in-country selection of equipment and diagnostics for the improvement of central and peripheral laboratories.
+Similarly, for health products such as diagnostics, bed nets, insecticides, condoms, the selection is based on the WHO recommendations for use and for quality assurance standards.
+UNDP also supports together with other partners, in-country selection of equipment and diagnostics for the improvement of central and peripheral laboratories.

-Recently, a number of Middle Income Countries approached UNDP for health procurement with state funds.
-Support is being provided to clarify specifications for health products, and to select the most appropriate strengths and formulation for cancers and other diseases (NCDs) medicines.
+Recently, a number of middle-income countries approached UNDP for health procurement with state funds.
+Support is being provided to clarify specifications for health products, and to select the most appropriate strengths and formulation for cancers and other medicines for non-communicable diseases (NCDs).
 WHO recommendations and standard treatment guidelines are used in the first instance to guide the selection of health products for diagnosis and treatment of specific diseases.

 Selection and procurement of health products are done in compliance with national standard treatment guidelines and national regulations.